apache/jackrabbit/README.txt

 Building Jackrabbit
 ===================

-To build Jackrabbit, you first need to download the jcr-2.0-b114.jar and jcr-2.0-b114.xml files from https://issues.apache.org/jira/browse/JCR-1104 and install them to your local Maven repository:

-    mvn install:install-file \
-        -Dfile=jcr-2.0-b114.jar -DpomFile=jcr-2.0-b114.xml

-Once you've installed the jar, you can build Jackrabbit like this:
+You can build Jackrabbit like this:

     mvn clean install